 (h) Show Classes for each Breed – shall be in accordance with MGBA Rules including the MGBA show schedule.

 (i) For a show to be counted as a Champion Point Show (see Rule 19), all age groups and all sex divisions in a breed must be included.
 Classes may be broken into defined age groups as long as all eligible animals / groups / divisions are included – Kid, Junior, Senior (& Veteran where applicable) – Doe, Wether, Buck.

-(j) For any show to be a Champion points show, photos of Best of Breed and Best in Show (and any additional photographs listed in schedule or notified) must be submitted with show results.
+(j) For any show to be a Champion points show, photos of Best of Breed, Runner-Up Best of Breed, Best in Show, and Runner-Up Best in Show (and any additional photographs listed in schedule or notified) must be submitted with show results.

 (k) MGBA committee approval and MGBA rules apply.